MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Overview

 HoloLens 2 runs on Windows 10 Holographic, which provides organizations with robust, flexible, built-in mobile device and app management technologies.
-Windows 10 Holographic supports end-to-end device lifecycle management to give companies control over their devices, data, and apps.
+It supports end-to-end device lifecycle management, giving companies control over their devices, data, and apps.
+This overview will help IT professionals understand deployment and management of HoloLens 2 devices within a commercial environment.

-> [!NOTE]
-> This overview is intended to help IT professionals understand considerations for deploying and managing Microsoft HoloLens 2 devices within an organization.
-For device end users, see [Get your HoloLens 2 ready to use](hololens2-setup.md) to get started.

 HoloLens 2 can easily be incorporated into standard lifecycle practices -- from device enrollment, configuration, and application management to maintenance and retirement -- by using a comprehensive mobile device management solution.
-Here is a summary of the process.
+To get started, watch this overview of the process.

 > [!VIDEO https://channel9.msdn.com/Shows/IT-Ops-Talk/HoloLens-2-Deployment-Overview/player]